Dra-Co/Simple-Calculator/README.md

 Note :
 -
-This is a simple Calculator program with cool design.
+This is a simple Calculator program with basic UI (User Interface).
 You can use some basic operators in this program.
 Feel free to modify this program.